 Google officially purchased Fitbit, one of the world’s biggest health and wellness companies, for $2.1 billion on January 14, 2021.
 Google intends to utilize Fitbit’s hardware portfolio to bolster its bigger wearable ambitions.
 As Google’s Rick Osterloh said in the announcement, this deal is about “devices, not data.”

 For now, Fitbit will continue to make wearables with Fitbit OS — the operating system that powers devices like the Versa line, Sense, and various fitness trackers — but that might not be the case forever.
-A new version of Wear OS is coming, signaling Google is more committed to the platform than we once thought.

 What is Google Pay?